 I nodded in approval.
-“Good,” I said, thinking perhaps I had impressed her.
+“Good,” I said, thinking perhaps I had influenced her in some way.
 “Teaching first grade is ... "

 I had to laugh!
 Ohhh, how my students keep me in line.

 But seriously, I know that I'm reaching them in many other important ways.
-And that's only one reason why I love teaching first grade!
+And they have NO idea how much they teach me --daily.
+Anyway, I love teaching First Graders!